w3f/polkadot-wiki-old/docs/polkadot/information/terms_and_definitions.md

 ## __Nominated Proof of Stake (NPoS)__

 A proof of stake system whereby nominators "lend" their stake to validators, as a show of faith in the good behavior of the validator.
+Nominated proof-of-stake differs from delegated proof-of-stake in that nominators are subject to loss of stake if they nominate a bad validator; delegates are not subject to loss of stake based on the behavior of the validator.

 ## __Nominator__

 Nodes which select a set of validators.
-A certain amount of DOTs must be staked in order to do so.
+A certain amount of DOTs must be staked in order to do so, which may be lost if the validator behaves badly.
+This forces nominators to carefully select validators.

 ## __On-chain governance__